 E350001 Food Science Explorations (SF152).
-Show the connection between food and science as it relates to food preparation, food safety, or food production.
+Show the connection between food and science as it relates to food preparation, food safety, food preservation, or food production.
 Exhibit may be a poster or foam core board (not to exceed 22" by 30"), computer based presentation printed off with notes pages, if needed, and displayed in binder, an exhibit display, a written report in portfolio or notebook.
 Consider neatness and creativity.

-E350002 Foods, And Nutrition Poster, Scrapbook, or Photo Display (SF 122) involving a nutrition or food preparation or career concept/lesson.
+E350002 Foods, And Nutrition Poster, Scrapbook, or Photo Display (SF 122) This project should involve a nutrition or food preparation technique or explore a career related to the food industry (caterer, restaurant owner, food scientist, registered dietitian, etc.).
 This might contain pictures, captions, and/or reports to highlight the concept.
 Exhibit may be a poster or foam core board (not to exceed 22" by 30"), computer based presentation printed off with notes pages, if needed, and displayed in binder, an exhibit display, a written report in portfolio or notebook.
 Consider neatness and creativity.

-E350003 Physical Activity And Health Poster, Scrapbook, or Photo Display (SF 122) Open to any 4-H'er enrolled in a Foods and Nutrition project, involving a physical activity or career concept/ lesson.
-This might contain pictures, captions, and/or reports to highlight the concept.
+E350003 Physical Activity and Health Poster, Scrapbook, or Photo Display (SF 122) Open to any 4-H'er enrolled in a Foods and Nutrition project, involving a physical activity or career.
+The project should inolve a physical activity or explore a career-related to physical activity or health (personal trainer spors coach physical therapist, etc.) This might contain pictures, captions, and/or reports to highlight the concept.
 Exhibit may be a poster or foam core board (not to exceed 22" by 30"), computer based presentation printed off with notes pages, if needed, and displayed in binder, an exhibit display, a written report in portfolio or notebook.
 Consider neatness and creativity.

 E 350004 Cooking Basics Recipe File (SF151) Collection of 10 recipes from any source.
 Each recipe may accompany a completed menu in which the recipe is used.
 An additional 10 recipes may be added each year 4H'er is in project, with year clearly marked on recipes.
 Display in recipe file or in a binder.
 Be sure to include the number of servings or yield of each recipe.
 This may be a continued recipe file project from the previously used 4-H curriculum before 2018.
+Exhibits that include recipes with alcohol (wine, beer, rum, ets.) will be disqualified.